-In a prior blog post, I introduced Arranging Addends, a puzzle of mine that mixes arithmetic with logical thinking to create an engaging playground for mathematical discovery.
-Let’s revisit these puzzles and introduce some new variations.
+In a prior blog post, I introduced my new puzzle, Arranging Addends, that mixes arithmetic with logical thinking to create an engaging playground for mathematical discovery.
+Let’s revisit this puzzle and introduce some new variations.

 Students can play Arranging Addends multiple times, pressing the New Puzzle button to generate new, random challenges with different target sums between 1 and 31.
 As students develop facility with addition, they progress to the puzzles below (and here), which now include 32 as a possible addend.

 Students also create Arranging Addends puzzles of their own.
 In the puzzles below (and here), one student enters sums between 1 and 63 for each of the three target sums and then her partner solves the puzzle.

 After you’ve solved some puzzles using the powers of 5, press the arrow in the lower-right corner of the sketch to move to a second model.
 Notice that in addition to the circles and the addends, this model contains boxes for you to input your answers as a code.
 How does the code work?
 Well, as a hint, notice that the 25’s sit above one column of boxes, the 5’s sits above another column, and the 1’s above the remaining column of boxes.

 Even if your students have never been exposed to working in different bases, they can still quickly understand how to use these boxes for record keeping.
 For example, if the green sum is 60, we can spare ourselves the trouble of saying that we need two 25’s, two 5’s, and zero 1’s and simply write “220” (which happens to be 60 in base 5).

 These codes can help students devise a strategy for placing the addends into the circles.
 For example, suppose we’re given a puzzle where the green sum is 80, the blue sum is 26, and the red sum is 96.
 First, we write these numbers in code:

 A student might then reason as follows to determine how to arrange the circles and addends: